somoso/jekyll-now/_posts/2019-3-28-Debugging-Android.md

 }
 ~~~

 Running `./gradlew assembleRelease` finds that this issue has been resolved.
-If it had not been resolved, then I would have ran `./gradlew app:dependencies` to find the list of dependencies and any conflicts that might arise and attempt to fix them using the above resolution strategy, or setting dependencies to certain versions and using `force = true` to enforce a certain version across the entire app.
+If it had not been resolved, then I would have run `./gradlew app:dependencies` to find the list of dependencies and any conflicts that might arise and attempt to fix them using the above resolution strategy, or setting dependencies to certain versions and using `force = true` to enforce a certain version across the entire app.